 Food and Drinks

 - Water is not as bad as they say.
 Ok, this is not to encourage you to drink tap water.
 Don’t drink tap water.
 I don’t drink tap water.
 But it’s definitely not as bad as, say, in India.
 Locals drink tap water all the time.
 I use tap water to wash fruits and vegetables.
 I also drink boiled tap water sometimes.
 As a foreigner, you might not be used to the local bacteria, so don’t blindly repeat what locals do.
 Filtered water should be your choice.
 Why I am saying this is because a lot of articles recommend to ONLY drink bottled water, which increases the use of plastic and is bad for environment.
-Have a reusable water bottle with you at all times and ask to refill it with filtered water at hotels and restaurants.
-Or get one of those water bottles with a filter in it.
+Have a reusable water bottle with you at all times and ask to refill it at hotels and restaurants.
+Or get a water bottle with a filter in it.
+Or use SteriPen.
+There are so many better options out there than buying plastic bottles of water!

 - In Sri Lanka eat Sri Lankan food.
 Sounds silly, but seriously, this is what they do best.
 If you come to Sri Lanka and order a salad at a small roadside cafe, it’s kinda your own fault.
 Unless you are in a good restaurant located in a fancy hotel (Colombo and Galle are exceptions from this rule), do not order Western dishes like burgers, salads, and soups.
 They will be terrible and expensive.